PhD in Analytical Science

 Development of All-Diamond Conductivity Sensors with Simultaneous Temperature Monitoring for Aquatic Environments, Prof. Julie V. Macpherson

-The current research I am doing in this project is the design and fabrication of a diamond-based conductivity sensor, from the manufacture of the diamond electrode, to the accompanying electronics, software and data analysis, in order to build a working sensor that will monitor conductivity and temperature simultaneously.
+The research involved in this project is the design and fabrication of a diamond-based conductivity sensor, from the manufacture of the diamond electrode, to the accompanying electronics, software and data analysis, in order to build a working sensor that will monitor conductivity and temperature simultaneously.

-One of the main challenges that in-situ sensors for aquatic environments face is fouling, in particular the growth of bacterial biofilms on the sensor surface which impedes its performance.
-We are investigating the assertion that diamond offers a "reduced fouling" surface, by developing an assay-based protocol for quantifying biofilm formation on various materials, and examining the factors in play that affect biofilm growth and how these relate to diamond as a material for sensing.
+One of the main challenges that in-situ sensors for aquatic environments face is biofouling, in particular the formation of bacterial biofilms on the sensor surface which can impede its performance.
+We investigated the assertion that diamond offers a "reduced fouling" surface, by developing an assay-based protocol for quantifying biofilm formation on various materials, and examining the factors in play that affect biofilm formation and how these relate to diamond as a material for sensing.

-Future research will involve the investigation of methods of cleaning the sensor so that it can be left in-situ for extended periods of time in seawater, ready for its application in the marine environment.
+Future research will involve the investigation of methods of cleaning the sensor so that it can be left in-situ for extended periods of time in seawater, ready for its application in aquatic environments such as natural waters.

 - Laser micromachining

 - Electrochemical impedance spectroscopy

 - Microbiological techniques & working with HG2 micro-organisms

 - Photolithographic microfabrication techniques